Free temporary France phone number to receive SMS online (+33)

 If no code arrives, you are not charged.
 That refund-style policy means a failed attempt costs you nothing.

-For the apps that block public lines, this is usually the difference between getting your code and staring at an error.
-The dollar buys a clean line and keeps your own phone out of the account.
+For the apps that block public numbers, this is usually the difference between getting your code and staring at an error.
+The dollar buys a clean number and keeps your own phone out of the account.

-Where even a paid line will not work
+Where even a paid number will not work

-A private line is strong, but it is still an honest verification tool, not a way around the rules.
+A private number is strong, but it is still an honest verification tool, not a way around the rules.
 It will not help in these cases:

 For everyday sign-ups it behaves like a real SIM in France: the message routes through a French carrier and lands in your private inbox just as it would on a handset.